osmosis-labs/beaker/cli/docs/beaker_wasm.md

 * `--signer-private-key <signer-private-key>`: Specifies private_key as a tx signer (base64 encoded string)

-* `-t/--timeout-height <timeout-height>`: Specifies a block timeout height to prevent the tx from being committed past a certain height
+* `-t/--timeout-height <timeout-height>`: Specifies a block timeout height to prevent the tx from being committed past a certain height (default: `0`)

 ---